 When big companies hold meetings, you can expect a lot of lofty phrases like “aligning goals” or “cross-departmental collaboration.”
 But what do those words actually mean?
-How do you make sure that your team is indeed aligned on goals?
+How do you make sure that your team is indeed aligned on project goals?
 This is where roadmapping comes in.

 💡 Before you start… Roadmapping is a cornerstone of effective project management.
 Don’t forget to check about other project management strategies when you’re done reading.